macon county nc north carolina courthouse government

 Take all construction and demolition materials (C & D) including but not limited to wood, sheet rock, shingles, roofing felt, etc. to the landfill in Franklin OR to the Transfer Station in Highlands.

-If you have questions regarding the Recycling Program in Macon County, or if you want or need to schedule a presentation or have a tour of the facilities, please contact Mr. Joel Ostroff, Recycling Coordinator, at 349-2252, fax 349-2185 or e-mail.
+If you have questions regarding the Recycling Program in Macon County, or if you want or need to schedule a presentation or have a tour of the facilities, please contact Mr. Shaun Cribbs, Recycling Coordinator, at 349-2252, fax 349-2185 or e-mail.

 What is Recyclable in Macon County?